Product set growth in virtual subgroups of mapping class groups: Introduction

-The intuitive reason as to why such subgroups cannot have this type of growth is that if we consider $U=V_1\times V_2\subset H_1\times H_2$, where $H_2$ does not have exponential growth, then we can increase the size of the subset $U$ by increasing the size of $V_2$.
-As $V_2$ is contained in a subgroup without exponential growth, this has minimal impact on the long term growth of $U^n$.
+The intuitive reason as to why such groups cannot have uniform product set growth is easier to see in the case that $G$ itself has infinite centre.
+In this case, the idea is that we can add arbitrarily many central elements to any generating set $U$.
+As these elements are contained in an abelian subgroup, which does not have exponential growth, this has minimal impact on the long term growth of $U^n$.
 This means that we cannot link the growth of $U^n$ with the size of $U$ in a meaningful way.
-In particular, this means that if our group contains direct products, we cannot expect the dichotomy of subgroups we get in answer to \Cref{MainQuestion} to be the same as the dichotomy given by the Tits alternative.
+As a consequence, if our group contains subgroups with exponential growth but infinite centres, any dichotomy of subgroups we get in answer to \Cref{MainQuestion} is likely to be different to the dichotomy given by the Tits alternative, if such an alternative exists for the group in question.
+For example, the dichotomy in \Cref{IntroMainResult} is not the same as the one given by the Tits alternative for mapping class groups \cite{Ivanov1984,McCarthy1985}.

 \Cref{MainQuestion} has strong links to the more commonly studied notion of uniform exponential growth.
-Specifically, any finitely generated group such that every (symmetric) generating set satisfies the given inequality will necessarily have uniform exponential growth.
+Specifically, any finitely generated group which has uniform product set growth will necessarily have uniform exponential growth.
 Moreover, the finitely generated subgroups that do not lie in $\mathcal{H}$ will have uniform uniform exponential growth, in the sense that they will have a common lower bound on their exponential growth rates.
-Such properties have already been shown for a wide range of groups, including mapping class groups and right-angled Artin groups \cite{Mangahas2010}, although the question of uniform exponential growth is still open for acylindrically hyperbolic groups in general.
+Such properties have already been shown for a wide range of groups, including mapping class groups and right-angled Artin groups \cite{Mangahas2010}, although the question of uniform exponential growth is still open more generally for acylindrically hyperbolic groups.

-On the other hand, \Cref{IntroInfToOne} tells us that uniform product set growth is a strictly stronger property than uniform exponential growth.
-If $H$ has uniform exponential growth then so does $H\times\mathbb{Z}$, however \Cref{IntroInfToOne} tells us that this product does not have uniform product set growth.
-As suggested by this direct product example, the key difference is that \Cref{MainQuestion} asks for the lower bound on the growth to be given in terms of the size of the set, rather than just asking for some common lower bound.
-Linking growth rates with the size of the generating set in question is a key step in proofs about growth rates being well-ordered, see \cite{Fujiwara2020} and \cite{Fujiwara2021}.
+On the other hand, \Cref{IntroFICentre} tells us that uniform product set growth is a strictly stronger property than uniform exponential growth.
+If $H$ has uniform exponential growth then so does $H\times\mathbb{Z}$, however \Cref{IntroFICentre} tells us that this product does not have uniform product set growth.
+The key difference is that, as mentioned above, uniform product set growth asks for the lower bound on the growth to be given in terms of the size of the set, whereas uniform exponential growth just asks for some common lower bound.
+Linking growth rates with the size of the generating set in question is a key step in proofs about growth rates being well-ordered, see \cite{Fujiwara2020,Fujiwara2021} and \Cref{IntroWellOrderedCor}.

 A positive answer to \Cref{MainQuestion} has consequences for other types of product set growth as well, namely Helfgott type growth, as observed by Jack Button \cite{Button2013}.
 Uniform product set growth also has links with approximate groups, as any approximate group that satisfies the relevant inequality must have bounded size.
 More details on these applications are given in Section 2.1.